Concordium/concordium-base/smart-contracts/docs/src/general/contract-on-chain.rst

     A *smart contract module* is a collection of smart contracts packaged into one file, allowing code sharing between contracts.

-The following operations are possible for Smart Contracts.
+The following operations are possible for smart contracts.

 - Deploy a smart contract module.
-- Initialize a Smart Contract instance from a deployed smart contract.
+- Initialize a smart contract instance from a deployed smart contract.
-- Invoke an existing Smart Contract instance with a specific message.
+- Invoke an existing smart contract instance with a specific message.
-  This can be done repeatedly and can both update the state and the GTU amount on the Smart Contract instance, as well as send messages to other smart contract instances.
+  This can be done repeatedly and can both update the state and the GTU amount on the smart contract instance, as well as send messages to other smart contract instances.

 All of these actions are done as transactions that are sent by accounts,